 EDAD 700 Writing for Educational Leaders (3 Hours) Prerequisite: Official admission to the Ph.D. program in Educational Administration.
-An advanced course in writing which examines the written communication skills that are required of educational leaders.
+An advanced course in writing which examines the written communication skills required of educational leaders.
+Extensive exercises in writing clearly and persuasively in technical and specialized forms to include abstracts, formal reports, memoranda, performance evaluations.